nikitabobko/AeroSpace/CONTRIBUTING.md

 * etc.

 Discussing that you want to do something doesn't put any obligations on you.
 If you don't want to start the discussion just because you're afraid that you won't do it.
 Don't be afraid!

-Small and trivial improvements can be submitted without any discussion.

 **Commit hygiene**.
 Each submitted commit must be atomic change (a Pull Request may contain several commits).
 Don't introduce new functional changes together with refactorings in the same commit.